 Our vets are happy to carry out pre-purchase examinations (PPEs, often referred to as ‘vettings’) on behalf of our own clients and on behalf of non-registered clients, either at the seller's yard or at Rossdales Equine Hospital, if suitable facilities are not available.
-A pre-purchase examination consists of a standard five stage clinical examination performed by a vet to determine whether a horse or pony has any lameness or medical problems that may deem it unsuitable for the prospective purchaser's intended use of the horse.

 A full Five Stage examination comprises:

 This stage usually starts by examining the horse at rest in its stable.
 Sometime vices, such as weaving, box-walking or crib-biting can be observed.
 Then the vet carries out a full physical examination.
 The horse will be checked carefully against the passport and scanned for a microchip to verify its identity.
 The eyes are examined in a darkened stable with an ophthalmoscope and the heart is listened to on both sides of the chest.
 The front teeth (incisors) are checked to ensure the approximate age of the horse matches that of the passport.
 Estimating age from a horse’s teeth has been proven to be unreliable and so is no longer advised.
 It may be possible to determine whether the horse has “wolf teeth” present and whether there are any gross abnormalities in terms of conformation of the teeth.
 It is not a requirement to put a dental gag on the horse for assessment of teeth but most vets will do this for safety.
 The horse is checked over for any abnormalities, such as lumps and scars, and these will be recorded.

 Stage 2: Walk and trot, in hand

 This phase includes assessment of the horse standing square, walking and trotting in a straight line, being backed up for several strides and performing tight turns on both reins.
 This should all take place on a on a firm, level surface.